How to start a photography business

 By now you should have a small following on social media, it’s time to think about a website.
 Many people think they need a website as soon as they setup a business, you do but it’s important to get your social media sorted out first and gain some traction with that, remember you can put all your contact details on Facebook or Instagram and gain enquiries directly.
 A simple website can be quite easy to setup and get online however you might be feeling very daunted with the amount of choices out there for this, do you use Wix, Squarespace, WordPress… what is a WordPress theme?!
 This is a whole subject within itself, and why I have decided to write a full separate blog about this, which will look at all the options out there for photographer on a budget through to more established photography business owners.

-Check back soon to learn about the pros and cons of the various website choices out there!
+Check out our blog about the pros and cons of the website for photographers that are available!

 Big cheers for reading!